 How we deal with your homeowners or condominium association in Shirlington

-We require that the tenant abide by all community and association rules.
-To guide us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To help us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a useful source for rental investors in Shirlington
+a free archive for property owners in Shirlington

-- Before you put a renter in your investment in Shirlington
+- Before you put a renter in your rental property in Shirlington

 - Collections and evictions